Walid-Ahmed/imageclassifierSuite/README.md

 ![Sample curve output from training cats vs dogs dataset](https://github.com/Walid-Ahmed/imageclassifierSuite/blob/master/sampleImages/plot_loss_accu.png)

-# III--Train a binary/multiclass image classiffier
+# III--Train a binary/multiclass image classifier

 The file   trainClassifier_flow_from_data.py   can be usd to train a binary classifier or a multi classifier.